Cyclin-dependent kinase 2: Mechanism of activation

 critical for catalysis.
 This conformational change also relocates the activation loop to the C-lobe, revealing the ATP binding site now available for new interactions.
 Finally, the Threonine-160 residue is exposed and phosphorylated as the C-lobe activation segment is displaced from the catalytic site and the threonine residue is no longer sterically hindered.
 The phosphorylated threonine residue creates stability in the final enzyme conformation.
-It is important to note that throughout this activation process, cyclins binding to Cdk2 do not undergo any conformational change.
+Throughout this activation process, cyclins binding to Cdk2 do not undergo any conformational change.